WARP4dot52/lambda/docs/poincare/index.md

 # Poincaré

+> [!WARNING]
+> This documentation is now outdated, Poincaré has been reworked, and proper documentation now lives [here](/poincare/README.md).

 ## Structure

 Poincare takes text input such as `1+2*3` and turns it into a tree structure, that can be simplified, approximated and pretty-printed.